gradient-ml/articles/README.md

 # Gradient articles

-A good amount of writing for the Gradient currently happens on Google Docs, Overleaf, and Quip (whatever that is).
+A good amount of writing for the Gradient currently happens on Google Docs, Overleaf, PDFs, and Quip.
 This repository is part of a larger effort to systematize and streamline the article editing process.
 If you'd like to be added to the organization, send a message on Slack in #editing or #writing.